In April 2020, I ran a small SEO experiment with a blog post and transformed a long-form article into a topic cluster (also called content hub).

 - How I defined the topics of the cluster

-- How I used Google Search Console to unveil opportunities
+- How I used Google Search Console to unveil opportunities and do keyword research

 - How I managed the internal links between the pages

 - How I published the page and handled the redirection and deindexation in Google

 If you dont’ know yet what is a topic cluster and if this SEO strategy is worth it, this article will give you insights and a step by step approach.

 Finally you will learn how to create topic clusters and boost your traffic.

 A Topic Cluster (also called Content Hub) is a set of web pages within your website organized around a specific topic.
 Each page covers a particular sub-topic in-depth.